HBO Max: The 24 best TV shows to watch

 Euphoria (2019- )

-Euphoria is back for a second installment on HBO Max.
-This visually-stunning series has garnered its fair share of fans, and it's not hard to see why -- the absorbing performances, cinematography and exploration of mature topics make this show shine.
+Euphoria is back for a second installment on HBO.
+This visually stunning series has garnered its fair share of fans, and it's not hard to see why -- the absorbing performances, cinematography and exploration of mature topics make this show shine.
 If nothing else, stick around to see Dune star Zendaya, who plays teenager Rue.

 The White Lotus (2021- )